latent-to/developer-docs/docs/learn/halvings-problem.md

 ### What is ADR?

 ADR is the emissions-to-injections ratio.
 It measures how much ALPHA goes to people (emissions) relative to how much is put into the pool (injections).
-Under the baseline, ADR_k,n ≈ 2^(k - n).
 A higher ADR means liquidation happens at a deeper discount.
+In the current protocol, ADR tracks 2^(k - n), underlying the subnet cohort asymmetry.

 ### Doesn’t buy pressure balance things out between newer and older subnets?